glowiak/pkg-tools/README.txt

 # Installing Xorg with pkg-tools
 Install 'xorg-dev-bin' and 'xorgapps-dev-bin' packages with btw.
 Optionally you can download and install it manually, but this isn't recommended.

+# pkg-tools-based OS development status
+I was testing OS v0.1 codename "Tsetse", all is ok, but it has problems with initramfs, so no chance to booting from GRUB at the moment :/